tago-io/explore-asset-tracking/EXPLORE.md

 ### What you will learn
 - Generate reports
 - Send notifications and emails
-- How to create and use actions
-- How to create and use analysis
+- How to work with geofences
-- Work with tiles, forms, map and other widgets

 ### Application characteristics
 - Devices must have GPS